kismetwireless/kismet-web-docs/content/en/docs/readme/tuning/tuning.md

 {{<configopt source_launch_group number>}}
-This determines how many sources will be bought up at a time.
+This determines how many sources will be brought up at a time.
 {{</configopt>}}

 {{<configopt source_launch_delay seconds>}}